swansonk14/SyntheMol/docs/rl/wuxi.md

 ### Download REAL Space

 Contact WuXi to request access to download the full enumerated WuXi GalaXi.
 The following commands assume that CSV file containing compounds from phases 1, 2, and 3 are in a single directory called `rl/data/wuxi/wuxi_galaxi`.
-In total, the WuXi GalaXi contains 16,146,071,436 molecules with 24,093,422 in phase 1; 6,864,759,544 in phase 2; and 9,257,218,470 in phase 3.
+In total, the WuXi GalaXi contains 16,146,071,436 molecules with 24,093,422 in phase 1; 6,864,759,544 in phase 2; and 9,257,218,470 in phase 3 from the 12/31/2022 download.

 ### Sample WuXi molecules